 - This furnace must be vented in compliance with the current revision of the National Fuel Gas Code (ANSI-Z223.1/NFPA54) and the instructions provided below.
 Refer to the NFGC for approved vent tables.
-Consult local codes for special requirements. - In Canada, venting shall conform to the requirements of the current (CAN/CSA B149.1) installation codes.
+Consult local codes for special requirements. - In Canada, venting shall conform to the requirements of the current (CAN/CGA B149.1 or .2) installation codes.
 Consult local codes for special requirements. - Category I furnace installations must be connected to a factory built chimney or vent complying with a recognized standard, or a masonry or concrete chimney lined with a lining material acceptable to the authority having jurisdiction. - In the U.S., this furnace must never be vented to a chimney or flue that services a fireplace or other appliance designed to burn solid fuel.
 If the furnace vent is to be connected to a chimney serving a fireplace, the fireplace must be sealed off from the chimney.
 In Canada, common venting with a fireplace is permitted.
 Consult B149.1 and your local code authority. - This furnace may be vented with a dedicated venting system or common vented with other Category I appliances.
-Vent connectors serving Category I and Category II furnaces shall not be connected into any portion of mechanical draft systems operating under positive pressure.
 The vent system dimensions and material must conform to the NFGC or local Codes.
 Generally, this means using Type B vent pipe or a lined masonry chimney.
 When consulting the vent sizing tables in the NFGC, the MAX capacity of the vent must be greater than the furnaces high fire rate.
 The MIN capacity must be lower than the low fire rate.
 If the venting system is inappropriate for the furnace, the venting system will need to be modified to comply with NFGC or local codes.
 The minimum diameter of any vent pipe is 4 inches. - The venting system should be designed to have the minimum number of elbows or turns.
-All horizontal runs shall slope upwards from the furnace at 1⁄4 inch per running foot of vent.
+All horizontal runs shall slope upwards from the furnace at 1/4 inch per running foot of vent.
 Supports for the vent pipe must be installed a minimum of every five feet along the vent run to ensure no displacement after installation.
 Under no circumstances shall any portion of the vent system extend into or pass through any return air duct, supply air duct, or plenum. - Single wall vent connectors may be used under the limited capacity ranges found in the vent sizing tables.
 It is recommended that Type B double wall vent be used for the connector whenever possible.
 An existing masonry chimney should be inspected and relined if necessary. - Single wall metal vertical vents shall not be used for Category I venting.
 The furnace vent, if metal, may be insulated if local codes allow.
-Any part of the vent system, metal vent only, not exposed to weather, but which are exposed to temperatures below 35° F (1° C) must be insulated to prevent condensation.
-All vent insulation shall be foil backed fiberglass of one inch minimum thickness.
+Any part of the vent system, (metal vent only) not exposed to weather, but exposed to temperatures below 35° F (1° C) must be insulated to prevent condensation.
+All vent insulation shall be foil backed fiberglass of 1 inch minimum thickness.

 - Sheet metal fasteners should be used to secure the vent pipe to the furnace flue.
 However, the NFGC states that alternative vent products may be attached according to the vent manufacturers instructions. - When an existing furnace is removed from a vent system serving other appliances, the existing vent system may no longer be sized to properly vent the remaining appliances.
 An improperly sized venting system can result in the formation of condensate, leakage, or spillage.
-The existing vent system should also be checked to make sure it remains in compliance with NFGC.
+The existing vent system should also be checked to make sure it remains in compliance with the National Fuel Gas Code.
 If it isn't, the vent system must be brought into compliance before installing the furnace.